Quitory: an app for quitting vaping, ZYN, and smoking

 The craving-interceptor app in Sci-Fi setting: built for the moment a craving hits, not just for counting days.

 Quitory is a nicotine cessation app for people quitting vaping, ZYN and nicotine pouches, or cigarettes.
 Instead of only counting clean days, Quitory helps users respond when cravings happen, with a free SOS tool, trigger tracking, and structured progress milestones.
-The app is informed by behavior-change principles, including Cognitive Behavioral Therapy concepts, World Health Organization tobacco cessation guidance, and Self-Determination Theory.
+The app is informed by behavior-change principles, including Cognitive Behavioral Therapy concepts, World Health Organization tobacco cessation guidance, and Yale studies.
 Quitory is a behavior-change support tool, not a medical treatment or a substitute for professional care.

 What Quitory does